 ‘Named perils’ are the things that are covered under your insurance policy.

-So if you have renters or homeowners insurance, these include things like fire, theft, windstorm, etc. If these types of things cause damage to you or your stuff, renters insurance can reimburse you for the damage (minus your deductible, of course).
+So if you have renters or homeowners insurance, these include things like fire, theft, windstorm, etc. If these types of things cause damage to your stuff, renters insurance can reimburse you for the damage (minus your deductible, of course).

 Open perils, usually found in homeowners policies under dwelling coverage (the type of coverage working to protect your house), covers all types of dangers, except for what’s specifically excluded.
 If it’s not excluded, you’re covered.